Wright State Raiders baseball

 The Wright State Raiders baseball team is the college baseball team of Wright State University.
-The program was founded in 1971 where it started off in Division II until 1988 when it moved to Division I. Nischwitz Stadium in Dayton, OH has been the home field of the program since 1993.
+The program was founded in 1971 where it started off in Division II until 1988 when it moved to Division I. Nischwitz Stadium in Dayton, Ohio, has been the home field of the program since 1993.
 The team has won 12 conference regular season championships, 12 conference tournament championships, and has appeared in the NCAA tournament 10 times.

 Stadium

 Wright State currently plays at Nischwitz Stadium.
 The 750 seat stadium was built in 1993 and was named after Ron and Gregg Nischwitz.
 Ron coached the program for 30 years.

 Year-by-year results

 WSU's records season by season since joining Division I in 1988.

 Wright State in the NCAA tournament

 Wright State has been in the NCAA tournament 11 times.
-The team last played in the NCAA tournament in 2022 after they defeated Oakland in the Horizon League tournament championship.
+The team last played in the NCAA tournament in 2025 after they won the Horizon League tournament championship.
+They were sent to the Nashville Regional where they finished 2-2 and eliminated #1 overall seed Vanderbilt.